-This task includes managing contractor submittal review, answering requests for information, and issuing work directives.
-A full-time engineering construction observer will be on site for the duration of the project.
-Construction observer duties include documenting of pre-construction conditions, daily construction diary, preparing change orders, addressing questions of contractors on site, reviewing/ updating project schedule, reviewing contractor log submittals and pay requests, forecasting cash flow, notifying contractor if work is not acceptable.
+This task includes managing the construction contract from execution through the Notice of Completion.
+A construction inspector will be on site for the duration of the project.
+Construction inspector duties include documenting of pre-construction conditions, daily construction diary addressing questions of contractors on site, schedule material testing, ensuring compliance with the project plans and specifications, tracking bid item quantiles, and tracking changes for record (as-builts) drawings.
+A resident engineer will be assigned to the project for reviewing conducting progress meetings, contractor submittals, reviewing/updating project schedules, ensuring labor compliance, preparing change orders, reviewing pay requests, and completing progress payments, forecasting budget.
 Upon completing the project, the DWR Certificate of Project Completion and record drawings will be provided to DWR.